MattCSmith/Project-365/README.md

 ## Day 39
 Again, today I wasn't 100% sure what to work on next.
 So I spent a little time brainstorming a couple of ideas, along side adding some more events to the discord boilerbot.

+## Day 40
+On a mission today to finish added every event to the Discord boilerbot.
+I fell a little short.
+Every event file has now been created, just need to create the boilercode, comment and log for the last half.